adonisjs/v5-docs/content/guides/views/rendering.md

 ## Caching

-Compiling a template to a Javascript function is a time taking process and hence it is recommended to cache the compiled templates in production.
+Compiling a template to a JavaScript function is a time taking process and hence it is recommended to cache the compiled templates in production.

 You can control the templates caching using the `CACHE_VIEWS` environment variable.
 Just make sure to set the value to `true` in the production environment.